How to use the Fairphone 2 public software bug tracker

 The current status of an issue defines which team inside Fairphone is monitoring it.

-The Tech Support team does the early triaging of the issue.
+The Tech Support team does the early assessment of the issue.
 Once the bug or feature is confirmed, the ownership passes to the Software Development team.

 Tech support ownership